2019/20 | Conestoga College

 Cambridge (Fountain Street) Campus: visit the Co-op Office in A1213

-Doon (Kitchener) Campus: visit the Welcome Centre, Room 262
+Doon (Kitchener) Campus: visit the Co-op Office in the Welcome Centre, Room 262

 Guelph Campus: by appointment or posted office hours